Diagnosis of NAFLD & NASH in Children

 How do doctors diagnose NAFLD in children?

-Doctors use medical and family history, a physical exam, and tests to diagnose nonalcoholic fatty liver disease (NAFLD)—including nonalcoholic fatty liver (NAFL) and nonalcoholic steatohepatitis (NASH)—in children.
+Doctors use medical and family history, a physical exam, and tests to diagnose nonalcoholic fatty liver disease, or NAFLD (also referred to as metabolic dysfunction-associated steatotic liver disease, or MASLD), in children.

 Medical and family history